 CIA and Information Security

-An organisation can build upon the concept of CIA to form their information security strategy:
+An organisation can build upon the concept of CIA (confidentiality, integrity and availability) to form their information security strategy:

 To uphold information security, an organisation will need to carry out risk management audits regularly to identify where security risks are, and subsequently how to deal with and mitigate these risks.
 The purpose of performing an information security audit is to continually monitor the strength of your information security practices, allowing you to modify organisation policies and identify weaknesses that require addressing.

 Identify the data which your organisation processes, whether it is personal or sensitive, and where there are areas of vulnerability in the processing chain which could allow for confidentiality, integrity or availability to be compromised.
 From this, think about what controls your organisation already has in place to protect information and if they are adequate or need increasing/updating.

 Once you have identified any risks to your information security, a plan of action will need to be organised to decide how to mitigate them, and what to do in the event of a security breach.

 Network security refers to the protection of data which is transmitted through devices within a network used by an organisation.
 Network security aims to protect this data, to stop it being intercepted via electronic intrusion to benefit cyber criminals.
 Therefore, if an organisation is going to store or transmit any data via a network, then they need to ensure their information is secure and protected as much as possible from cyberattacks.
 Cyberattacks can assume many forms, notably malware, spyware and hacking attacks.